GoogleChrome/web.dev/src/site/content/en/blog/idle-detection/index.md

 and idle detection libraries like [idle.ts](https://github.com/dropbox/idle.ts) exist, but these approaches are constrained to a web app's own content area:
-The library running in the context of the web app needs to costly poll for input events or listen to visibility changes.
+The library running in the context of the web app needs to expensively poll for input events or listen to visibility changes.
 More restrictively, though, libraries cannot tell today when a user goes idle outside of its content area (e.g., when a user is on a different tab or logged out of their computer altogether).